Mar 18, 2021 7:47:00 AM

 - Add some evergreen content if needed in case you see potential support gaps

 - Work with a native translator to shape the bot’s personality

 - Evaluate the chatbot conversations regularly and adapt the proposed solutions accordingly

 Based on your customer’s device settings, the chatbot will welcome them in their respective language when they start a conversation.
 This does not only work via your website, but also on your social media channels, such as Facebook and WhatsApp, using the respective language settings.
 Supporting your customers in their native language with a chatbot which not only understands them, but also reflects their location and cultural context brings a whole new level of quality to their conversation.

-Part of a seamless chatbot experience always is always a smooth handover in case an agent is needed.
-This does not only require offering handovers via preferred channels, but also managing the customers’ expectations.
-As your service department is growing you might already have someone who speaks the same language, but as long as you don’t, you need to make clear that the conversation with the agent will continue in a different language, maybe even let them choose their preferred language and route them to the right agent.
+Part of a seamless chatbot experience includes a smooth handover in case an agent is needed.
+This not only requires offering handovers via preferred channels, but also managing the customers’ expectations.
+As your service department grows you might already have someone who speaks the same language, but as long as you don’t, you need to make clear that the conversation with the agent will continue in a different language, maybe even let them choose their preferred language and route them to the right agent.

 The Power of Multilingual Chatbots

 Serving your customers in a personalized and convenient manner through multilingual chatbots is a game changer for them, but also for your service team and your business.
 You show that you put your customers first, no matter their language and its availability in your service team.
 It’s an inclusive offer which makes your customers feel at home with your brand, strengthening their relationship with you and increasing their satisfaction.
 It’s what sets you apart from your competitors.
 Multilingual chatbots help you grow your business and your agents can focus their time and energy on high-value conversations.

 Stay tuned: A new seamless multilingual service experience is coming to Solvemate’s chatbot in May 2021.